DMeechan/learning-elixir/ELIXIR.md

 I'm learning Elixir & Phoenix and here are my notes.
 Enjoy!

+> What's my primary source of knowledge for this?

+Stephen Grider's fantastic Udemy course: [The Complete Elixir & Phoenix Bootcamp](https://www.udemy.com/the-complete-elixir-and-phoenix-bootcamp-and-tutorial/?couponCode=4MORE1234)

+*Note: I've used the course link from Stephen's website so you'll get an 80% discount on the course.
+I think he gets a commission for that?
+I'm not sure.
+Either way, it's crazily good value :D*

 ## Elixir

 Elixir code gets transpiled into Erlang, which is then compiled and executed on the BEAM *(Bogdan's Erlang Abstract Machine)*.